numbas/editor-docs/source/question/reference.rst

 Each question has one or more parts.
 The student is given a separate score for each part of the question, and their total score is the sum of their scores for each part.

-In the editor, parts are displated in a list; you can click on the title bar of a part to hide it, making room for the others.
+In the editor, parts are displayed in a list; you can click on the title bar of a part to hide it, making room for the others.
 Use the :guilabel:`Expand every part` and :guilabel:`Collapse every part` buttons to show or hide every part at once.

+The **type** of a part defines how it appears to the student, and how it is marked.
+Different part types offer different settings fields to configure the display and marking of the part.

 Generic part properties
 -----------------------

+The following properties are available on every type of part.

 .. glossary::
     Prompt